ARM-software/arm-trusted-firmware/docs/user-guide.rst

    handled at EL3, and a panic will result.
 This is supported only for AArch64 builds.

+-  ``FAULT_INJECTION_SUPPORT``: When building for ARMv8.4 or later, support
+   architected fault injection from lower ELs using Error Records accessed via.
+   System Registers.
+This is applicable only to AArch64 builds.

+   This feature is intended for testing purposes only, and is advisable to keep disabled for production images.

 -  ``FIP_NAME``: This is an optional build option which specifies the FIP filename for the ``fip`` target.
 Default is ``fip.bin``.